oncoblocks/centromere/centromere-web/README.md

 #### Searching

-You can perform queries using one or more entity attributes:
+Centromere supports dynamic query operations using query string parameters.
+These parameters are configures in the controller class implementations.
+You can perform queries using one or more entity attributes in the standard way:

 ```
+GET /genes?alias=akt,mtor,braf
+GET /cnv?valueBetween=-0.5,0.5
-GET /genes?alias=akt&geneType=protein-coding
+GET /samples?tissue=lung&type=cellLine
 ```

 #### Paging and Sorting